 These changes do not require you to re-register, re-certify, or file anything new.
 But they do require you to update how you think about bidding and business development.

 Update your bid/no-bid thresholds.
-If your internal process used the previous SAT or MPT as decision points, update to the current amounts (see the threshold table above).
+If your internal process used the old $250,000 SAT or $10,000 MPT as decision points, update those numbers.
 The new thresholds affect which opportunities require formal competition and which do not.

 Review your multiple-award contract positions.
-If you hold a position on a MAC and relied on set-aside orders, recognize that those orders are now discretionary.
+If you hold a position on a MAC, monitor the September 2025 proposed Part 19 rule.
+If finalized as written, set-aside decisions on individual orders will become discretionary.
 Invest in relationship-building with the contracting officers who issue task orders on your MACs.

 Pursue sole-source opportunities at the higher limits.
-The increased sole-source thresholds (see the program-by-program tables above) mean contracting officers can now award larger contracts directly to certified firms without competition.
+The increased sole-source thresholds mean a contracting officer can award your certified firm a contract worth up to $5.5 million (services) or $8.5 million (manufacturing) without competition.
 If you are not actively marketing sole-source capabilities to contracting officers, start now.

 Monitor agency adoption.
 Check acquisition.gov regularly for deviation notices from the agencies you work with most.
 Knowing which version of Part 19 an agency uses helps you read solicitations correctly.